HazyResearch/dd-genomics/README.md

 #### Basic TSV extractor debugging
 In one very simple routine, we can just find some sentences in the databse that would be decent for testing; for example, for basic debugging of the `pheno_extract_candidates.py` UDF, we can execute the following query in psql:

-	COPY (
+	COPY (SELECT
-	  SELECT
 	        doc_id, sent_id, words, lemmas, poses, ners
 	      FROM sentences_input
 	      WHERE words LIKE '%myeloid%'
-	  LIMIT 10
+	      LIMIT 10)
-	)
 	TO '/tmp/pheno_extractor_debugging_myeloid_10.tsv'
 	WITH DELIMITER '\t';

-We then copy this output file to our main folder and test out the extractor, using print statements in the code & etc. as we normally would with any standalone python script:
+We then just debug using print statements in the code & etc. as we normally would with any standalone python script:

-	python code/pheno_extract_candidates.py < pheno_extractor_debugging_myeloid_10.tsv
+	python code/pheno_extract_candidates.py < /tmp/pheno_extractor_debugging_myeloid_10.tsv

 ### Running Dashboard for Reports